Tingz-sky/Nestle-chatbot/README.md

 ### 4. Contextual Response Generation
 - Retrieved information is passed to Azure OpenAI for response generation
-- The system maintains conversation context, allowing for follow-up questions
+- The system leverages LangChain's conversation memory to maintain detailed context throughout multi-turn conversations
+- This enables natural follow-up questions without repeating context, creating a more human-like interaction experience
+- Users can refer to previous questions and answers, and the system understands these references
 - Response formatting includes proper attribution and source references

 ### 5. Interactive Knowledge Management